Josephine19001/gui-control-assignment/README.md

 # GUI controls
+The project implements two GUI controls: auto-complete search tool and slider for UI adjustment.
+The Auto-complete search tool is a handy tool that supports easier searching for users and is one of the popular GUI controls these days.
+The Slider GUI control lets users adjuest the opacity and scale of the application in different sizes.
+The components are reusable and documented for further development.

-The GUI controls are implemented using React and TypeScript
+The GUI controls are implemented using React and TypeScript.
+React is one of the most popular Front-end framework for robust web application.
+Initially, React applications have been implemented with JavaScript.
+This project takes TypeScript into use for better maintainability and reusability of the codebase.
 ## Contributors:
 Anh Vo (Student number: 2203300)